ed - phpMan

 Shell escape command.
 Executes COMMAND via 'sh (1)'.
 If the first

-escapes.
-However, an unescaped '%' is replaced by the default
+unescaped '%' is replaced with the default filename, and the backslash

 '(.,.)#'

-ignored.
-If a line address followed by a semicolon is given, then
+If a line address followed by a semicolon is given, then the current

-the current address is set to that address.
-Otherwise, the current
+address is set to that address.
+Otherwise, the current address is

 '($)='